Syncing US Census ACS Data via API

 Schema Normalization & GEOID Construction

 The Census API returns all numeric estimates as strings.
 Downstream spatial joins require explicit type casting and suppression value handling.
-ACS uses -666666666 for estimates that fail disclosure rules and -888888888 for margin of error flags.
-These must be coerced to NaN before statistical modeling.
+ACS uses -666666666 for estimates that fail disclosure rules and -888888888 for margin-of-error flags.
+Coerce these to NaN before statistical modeling.

-Additionally, the API returns split geographic identifiers (state, county, tract, block group).
-You must reconstruct the 12-digit GEOID to align with TIGER/Line shapefiles or proprietary geocoded datasets:
+The API also returns split geographic identifiers (state, county, tract, block group) that must be concatenated into the 12-digit GEOID to align with TIGER/Line shapefiles:

 geo_cols = ["NAME", "state", "county", "tract", "block group"]